We make a positive contribution to the development of effective commercial education and training.

 There are real benefits to students engaging in activities which develop their personal skills; provide guidance on career options; give them work placements and mentoring; and enable them to experience enterprise and trade.
 Delivery of these activities should be integral to the curriculum across all compulsory phases.

 CET is an independent charity which believes commercial education is essential to the development of young people.
-It supports programmes which build the knowledge, skills, understanding and capabilities of young people so that they can prepare for employment, self-employment and enterprise.
+We support programmes which build the knowledge, skills, understanding and capabilities of young people so that they can prepare for employment, self-employment and enterprise.

 At the heart of commercial education is our ability to foster basic commercial nous and business intelligence in all young people – from primary school through to further and higher education and into early years at work.